department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.chReport-notes.md

 #### Mapping Concerns

+- valueInterpreation of "L", "LL", "H", and "HH"... should all four be converted to that code as found in Observation.interpetation bound valueSet? (asked KBS)
+  - Yes.
+TODO: Also "L*" and "H*" might come thru and should be treated as "LL" and "HH"
+  - TODO backend code should convert the code more specifically.
+Today it presumes we only get the four values, so it just uses that string.
 - would like to have vista field mapping, but so far few fields are sure
   - are trying to find older data that might be more traceable
   - have gotten a mapping table from HDR but it is to HL7v2, so not helpful